anwarmamat/cmsc132summer21/p3-memorymanagement/README.md

 ![after freeing the previously allocated 7 units of memory, then freeing 3 units](./img/after_free_7_then_free_3.png)

-If free attempts to de-allocate a block that is not in use (or otherwise freeing isn't possible), return null.
+If free attempts to de-allocate a block that is not in use (or freeing is otherwise impossible), return false with no changes.

 # Grading
 * Public Tests (30%)